 My research is located at the intersection of medical, psychological, and linguistic anthropology as well as clinical medicine.
 In all my work, I strive to unite a detailed, person-centered focus on the everyday personal, social, and communicative experiences of individuals with a broad ethnographic appreciation of the shifting cultural, historical, and political frameworks always influencing the lives of participants.
 I am also interested in work that integrates anthropology, neuroscience, and clinical research in a holistic framework with potential to affect health outcomes in several domains.
 In general, I am interested in several broad areas, including:

-- clinical, linguistic, and social translation in Chinese medicine
+- translation in Chinese medicine

 - the development of Chinese medical psychology in China

 - the development of integrative medicine in the U.S. and China

 2017-: Health Impacts of Emotion Communication in Close Relationships Among Older Adults (UA RGC-2) This project combines methods from biocultural and linguistic anthropology to examine the ways in which emotion communication between partners between the ages of 60 and 75 affect physiological indicators of stress.

 2014–: The Development of Psychologically Oriented Chinese Medicine (Wenner Gren Foundation Post PhD Grant) This project is an ethnographic study examining the emergence of hybrid Chinese medical psychologies that integrate clinical psychology, psychiatry, and New Age spirituality in the creation of theories and practices that promote healing through increased self-awareness and expression in contemporary China.